Anish202020/google-next/README.md

 3. Make your changes and commit them:git commit -m 'Add some feature'
 4. Push to the branch:git push origin feature/your-feature-name
 5. Create a pull request.
-## License
-This project is licensed under the Apache License 2.0.
-See the [﻿LICENSE](https://license/) file for details.